What Is a Night Vision Camera?

 - Free, thanks to AlfredCamera

-How to Make a Night Vision Camera at Home Using Your Phone
+How to Use a Night Vision Camera App to Transform Your Phone

 AlfredCamera’s low-light filter allows you to capture the shapes and outlines of objects in low light conditions without additional hardware.